miensol/powerkick/README.md

 Ideas, names and even some functions come directly from **great project** [Dropkick](https://github.com/chucknorris/dropkick "Dropkick").

 ### Disclaimer
-I'm not a powershell guru and am actually learning while writing.
+I'm not a powershell guru and am actually learning while writing - any hints and contributions are welcomed.
 Note that powerkick is in very early development stage...

 ## Concepts